canopas/web-developer-roadmap-2023/README.md

 - Ecommerce App user apis (continue Practical 15)
 - **Implementation specifications:** `express.js`, `typescript`, and `sequelize` with PostgreSQL
+  - Add authentication of APIs where it is required

-  - Create the following User REST APIs - Only authenticated users can access these APIs
+  - Create the following User REST APIs
     - FindAll/FindOne categories, subcategories, products
     - Get products of a given category/subcategory
     - Search product from given string with name, price